Skip to main content ↓

 Our first few emails were aimed not at the procurement managers but at the salesmen and getting them to forward the value proposition through to the procurement team.”

-This sales case study shows the value of finding relevant decision-makers and indirectly warming them up before you “go in for the kill.”
-For your next campaign, ask yourself:
+• There is great value in finding relevant decision-makers and indirectly warming them up before you go in for the pitch.

-4. Robin’s unconventional content generates 20% more leads
+4. Robin’s Pinterest-worthy content generates 20% more leads

-Steering their efforts towards social media channels where SaaS leads are harder to generate, they posted user-generated pictures of beautiful office spaces on the likes of Instagram and Pinterest.
+Steering their efforts toward social media channels where SaaS leads are harder to generate, they posted user-generated pictures of beautiful office spaces on the likes of Instagram and Pinterest.

 a room with tables and stools and a glass wall